rob-myers/rob-myers.github.io/docs/plan.md

 ## Project

-Our project will be called _three.js CLI_ or similar.
+Our project will be called _Topdown CLI_ or similar.
    > Interactive sessions for three.js

 Main focus is: